 Botox, Dysport & Xeomin (cosmetic neurotoxins)

-Botox®, and the new products Dysport® and Xeomin®, are used to reduce facial wrinkles.
+Botox®, and the newer products Dysport® and Xeomin®, are used to reduce facial wrinkles.
 They work by blocking a part of the nerve ending that causes muscles to contract, reducing the appearance of dynamic wrinkles.
-Dynamic wrinkles are those that you see when you squint your eyes and furrow your brow, but relax away when your face is relaxed.
+Dynamic wrinkles are those that you see when you squint your eyes and furrow your brow, but disappear when your face is relaxed.
 Over time, dynamic wrinkles lead to the formation of static wrinkles, which are present whether you are flexing the facial muscles or not.
 Static wrinkles do not completely disappear with relaxation and are usually treated with facial fillers, dermabrasion, or other more invasive treatments or surgeries.
+Xeomin is our preferred neurotoxin as it tends to have a faster onset (3-7 days), but we frequently inject Botox as well.

 How are cosmetic neurotoxins given?

 They are administered as an injection under the skin with a very fine needle (31 gauge).
 There is generally little or no discomfort with the injection.
-Dr. Harris will have you make different facial expressions to locate the different facial muscle group he will target with the injection.
+Dr. Harris will have you make different facial expressions to locate the different facial muscle groups he will target with the injections.
 This will ensure that the right muscles are relaxed, giving you an even appearance.

 How do Botox and similar medicines work?